gpauloski/python-template/docs/advanced.rst

 foobar
 ======

-foobar can be used as folows.
+foobar can be used as follows.

 .. code-block:: python